How ConsumerAffairs uses cookies

 Why is Freon being phased out?

-The Montreal Protocol on Substances that Deplete the Ozone Layer, later part of the Clean Air Act, started phasing out Freon in 2010; by 2020, the last of it was made or imported to the United States.
+The Montreal Protocol on Substances that Deplete the Ozone Layer, and later the Clean Air Act, started phasing out Freon in 2010; by 2020, the last of it was made or imported to the United States.
 This ban doesn’t mean you can’t get service on your air conditioner.
 There is still some Freon out there, and you can still have your air conditioning unit serviced.
 This can be expensive.

 Freon cost increase

 Freon costs have risen over the years.
 The cost of R-22 can range anywhere from $100 to $250 per pound.
 Air conditioning units typically use 2 to 4 pounds per ton of capacity.
+Due to the high cost of R-22, recharge costs may exceed the claim caps in your home warranty contract, leaving you paying some portion out of pocket.

 A better plan may be to retrofit your old AC so it doesn’t need Freon and can use a more eco-friendly refrigerant.
 Likely, the AC coverage in your home warranty will cover either a refill or a retrofit.
+Some homeowners with older systems may choose to replace the unit entirely.

 Potential exclusions to Freon home warranty coverage